Scuba Diving Concerns:

 Can be considered after full recovery of strength and autonomic nervous system function.
 Tendon-stretch reflexes may never return but would not prohibit return to diving.

-Data needed to decide
+Data needed to decide return to diving:

 Neurology or PM&R (physical medicine and rehabilitation) consultation with quantified strength testing of all motor groups and assessment of autonomic nervous system function (orthostatic BP measurements, treadmill testing and, if appropriate, thermal stress testing).
 Consider performing gear management, entrance and water exit testing and buddy rescue.